szou00/finalProject/README.md

+# Final Project
-# Sharon Zou and Christina Tan's Final Project
+# Sharon Zou and Christina Tan
-Period 4
+# Period 4
-<i> Our original proposal was accidentally deleted after changing our files
+(Our original proposal was accidentally deleted after changing our files)

 Features: